xurdee/googlemeetbot/README.md

   * Once chromedriver has been downloaded it will be in form of a zip file , extract the content of the zip file to the project directory.
 (In the same folder where your chrome.py lies).
   * You can uncomment the pause.until in the chrome.py ie you can set the time and execute when to start the program

-  # Note : The headless chrome functionality is buggy and is not working.
+## Note : The headless chrome functionality is buggy and is not working.
 So i strongly recommend you use Mozilla browser for testing the script.

-# Working  of mozilla.py
+# Working Of mozilla.py

   * Download geckodriver from https://github.com/mozilla/geckodriver/releases ( Choose the one that suits your OS).

   * Extract and place the geckodriver executable in the project directory.
 (In the same folder where your mozilla.py lies).

- # Note:
+## Note:
  * The headless option makes the program to run in background.
 Even if the program terminates we will be still be the particpants in the meeting.
  * The permission parameters are little different than in chrome-driver.

-# How to run the program effectively?
+# How To Run The Program Effectively?

   * If you deploy it on cloud then the real fun begins.
 You no longer have to bother about the internet ,time and other stuff.